Hondo (film): Development and production

 region.
 Today, this region is known for its tourist attractions, such as Lago Colina and the spring pools Los Filtros.
 It is a green-area region with plenty of fishing and agricultural growth.

 Wayne and his producing partner Robert Fellows wanted to shoot the film in the trendsetting 3D format.
-Warner Bros. supplied the production with the newly developed "All-Media Camera", which could shoot in any format, including 3D, using twin lenses placed slightly apart to produce the stereoscopic effect necessary for it.
-Despite that, they were smaller than the twin camera process used previously for 3D, the All-Media Cameras were still bulky and made the film shoot difficult, causing delays when transported to remote desert locations.
+Warner Bros.
+Pictures supplied the production with the newly developed "All-Media Camera", which could shoot in any format, including 3D, using twin lenses placed slightly apart to produce the stereoscopic effect necessary for it.
+Despite being smaller than the twin camera process used previously for 3D, the All-Media Cameras were still bulky and made the film shoot difficult, causing delays when transported to remote desert locations.
 Further, director John Farrow and director of photography Robert Burks were unfamiliar with the new technology and had trouble adjusting to using it, while the cameras were frequently broken due to wind blowing sand into their mechanisms or from other inclement weather conditions.
-Farrow used the technology to produce fewer gimmicks than other 3D films did at the time, with only a few scenes showing people or objects coming at the camera, such as gunfire or knives.
+Farrow used the technology to produce fewer gimmicks than other 3D films did at the time, with only a few scenes showing people or objects, such as gunfire or knives, coming at the camera.
 Instead, he preferred to use it to increase the depth of the expansive wide shots of the Mexican desert, or when showing figures against a landscape.

 The casting of Geraldine Page as the female lead was considered quite puzzling to many in Hollywood at the time.
 Though Hondo was not her first film, she had been known primarily as a Broadway stage actress and employed the method acting style deemed by some to be too introspective for film, and especially for Westerns.
 However, she delivered a powerfully nuanced and original-feeling performance utterly appropriate to her character, which later garnered her an Oscar nomination for Best Supporting Actress, the first of only two acting nominations ever for a film shot or presented in 3D.
 (The award went to Donna Reed for From Here to Eternity.)
-Page, one of the cinema's most acclaimed actresses, received seven Academy Award nominations during her four-decade career before winning the Academy Award for Best Actress in 1986 for The Trip to Bountiful.
+Page, who became one of the cinema's most acclaimed actresses, received seven Academy Award nominations during her four-decade career before winning the Academy Award for Best Actress in 1986 for her eighth and final nomination, The Trip to Bountiful.

-San Francisco de Conchos, the exterior of the Church of San Francisco de Asís in the village was used for the army camp scenes.
+The exterior of the Church of San Francisco de Asís in the village of San Francisco de Conchos was used for the army camp scenes.

 John Ford shot the final scenes of the wagon-train attack as a favor for Wayne when Farrow had to leave the film before its completion due to a conflicting contractual obligation to begin another film.
 Ford accepted no credit for directing the last sequence of the film.